henriktudborg/henriktudborg.github.io/_posts/2016-03-28-initial-thoughts-on-elixir.md

 Tirexs uses Elixir macros to build an Elasticsearch DSL.
 It is used for everything from defining mappings to searching for documents.

-I'm not a fan heavy macro use, but as the Github page for Tirexs passive-aggressively points out:
+I'm not a fan of heavy macro use, but as the Github page for Tirexs passive-aggressively points out:

 > ## Not sure?
 > Look around using https://hex.pm/packages?search=elasticsearch